 Chapter 11 – Individual

-Not just for Business.
+Not just for businesses.
 While the vast majority of Chapter 11 cases are filed on behalf of business entities, individual debtors are also eligible to seek protection under this Chapter.
 Unlike a Chapter 7 or Chapter 13 plan, there are no eligibility requirements or restrictions.
 Learn More

 Chapter 11 – Business

-During a Chapter 11 Bankruptcy proceeding, the business debtor is provided with the opportunity to formulate its own plan to reorganize its debts.
+During a Chapter 11 bankruptcy proceeding, the business debtor is provided with the opportunity to formulate its own plan to reorganize its debts.
 The plans can vary from a simple repayment plan to stock offers, contractions, or principal reductions.
 Learn More

 Take the First Step Today